 I spent some time over the summer lecturing in China (catch some of the highlights from the trip here, here, here and here).
 I wrote about my visit to Hangzhou for Frieze, looking at the importance of silk in Chinese cultural history and contemporary fashion in Made in China: The Silk Road to Soft Power.

 I also wrote about how the artist Frida Kahlo constructed herself through her wardrobe for issue 182 of Icon magazine of design and architecture.
 Grab a copy for more on the current V&A exhibition, and how she used her clothes and belongings to construct her cultural & political identity.

 Finally, a reminder that my Radio 4 documentary, From Rags to Riches, is still available to listen online through BBC iPlayer, and to download through the Seriously podcast.
 Episode 1 looks at the transition of old clothes from second-hand to ‘vintage’, and how our attitude to used clothing has changed over a century and more.
 It features a wealth of contributors from Vogue’s thrifting connoisseur Bay Garnett to fashion auction pioneer Kerry Taylor and even my mum.
 Episode 2 looks at the global ramifications of our cast-off clothes.
 It took me from charity shops to sorting warehouses in Leeds and the markets and tailors of Dakar, Senegal.

 For more regular updates you can keep up with me on Instagram and Twitter, and if you’re interested in learning more about fashion history, I’m teaching my short course again at London College of Fashion.
-Fashion History: The Evolution of Style covers key moments in fashion history and theory over 200 years, from the French Revolution through to the 1990s, and it’s running in August and October.
+Fashion History: The Evolution of Style covers key moments in fashion history and theory over 200 years, from the French Revolution through to the 1990s, and it’s running in November and February.
 BOOKING and info HERE.